armaanchowfin/Thought2Speech/README.md

 # Thought 2 Speech
-As of 2022, there are no large datasets of imagined speech signals via portable EEG.
+As of 2022, there are no large datasets of inner speech signals via portable EEG.
 Most experiments are limited to 5-10 individuals.

 **The broad goals of this project are:**
-- To generate a large scale dataset of EEG signals recorded during imagined speech.
+- To generate a large scale dataset of EEG signals recorded during inner speech production.
 - To design and train Deep neural networks for classification tasks.
 - To evaluate subject independent neural signatures of speech.
 - To develop an end to end speech decoding system.